ronraphaeli/Prism-diffusion/README.md

 ### Environment Setup

-1. Make sure you have Conda installed on your system.
+0. Make sure you have Conda installed on your system.
 If not, follow the instructions for your operating system to install Conda from the official website.

+1. Fork the repository by clicking the "Fork" button on the top-right corner of this repository page.
+This will create a copy of the repository in your GitHub account.

 2. Clone this Git repository to your local machine using the following command:
    ```